A hike in the number of population of big cats is always cherishing welcome in India.

 Seeing the supreme predator roaring and roaming in their natural habitat is what every wildlife lover wants to experience.

-India began counting of tiger census 2018 all across the country, the most significant survey of the wildlife itself anywhere on the planet.
+India began counting tiger census 2018 all across the country, the most significant survey of the wildlife itself anywhere on the planet.

-NTCA has fully loaded guns of technology for more accurate numbers of tigers and to avoid the minor counting mistakes in tiger census 2018.
-In 2018, NTCA going to use an android app named MSTrIPES for the proper location data feeding and filling the record more accurately.
+NTCA has fully loaded guns of technology for more accurate numbers of tigers and to avoid minor counting mistakes in the tiger census 2018.
+In 2018, NTCA going to use an Android app named MSTrIPES for the proper location data feeding and filling the record more accurately.

 The census won’t be focused on the counting of the tigers alone.

-Even in the census of 2014, the census had recorded the inaugural counting of the population of India’s leopard, which was 11,000 in numbers.
+Even in the census of 2014, the census recorded the inaugural counting of the population of India’s leopard, which was 11,000 in numbers.

-Tiger census 2018 in India:
+Tiger Census 2018 in India:

-The census of 2018 is going to be Rs.10 crore exercise probably, and this will include approximately 40,000 forest guards traversing 4,00,000 square kilometers of forests in India; wildlife biologists will separately evaluate them; roughly a year’s length of fieldwork; 14,000 camera traps; and communicating with the 18 states of India with tiger population.
+The census of 2018 is going to be an Rs.10 crore exercise probably, and this will include approximately 40,000 forest guards traversing 4,00,000 square kilometers of forests in India; wildlife biologists will separately evaluate them; roughly a year’s length of fieldwork; 14,000 camera traps; and communicating with the 18 states of India with tiger population.

 The survey also gathers complete information about the original population of deer and other wildlife animals, along with tigers.